 All this preliminary injunction does is allow people—often the same people—to seek spiritual relief subject to the same precautions as when they seek employment, groceries, laundry, firearms, and liquor. . . .
 [T]he unexplained breadth of the ban on religious services, together with its haven for numerous secular exceptions, cannot co-exist with a society that places religious freedom in a place of honor in the . . .
 First Amendment.

-On May 11, 2020, US District Judge Ronnie White dismissed most of the claims by St. Louis parishioners against County Executive Sam Page.
+On May 11, 2020, US District Judge Ronnie White dismissed most of the parishioners’ claims against St. Louis County Executive Sam Page.
 The parishioners, acting pro se (without a lawyer), challenged an order “banning religious services attended by more than 10 persons.”

-They asserted constitutional and state RFRA claims.
-But they failed to meet basic requirements.
-Put simply, their Complaint failed to allege how the TRO they requested would provide the relief they sought.
+They asserted the usual claims.
+But like the pro se parishioners in Case #2, they failed to meet basic requirements.
+Their Complaint failed to allege how the TRO they sought would provide the relief they sought.
 Among its deficiencies, the Complaint did not allege that the parishioners’ churches would even “be holding gatherings in excess of 10 people [if not] for the Order.”

-Judge White thus dismissed all but one of their claims for lack of standing.
-He rejected their “attempt to reframe the basis of their claim” in their opposition brief and noted it still missed “the mark regarding the Court’s standing inquiry.”
-But his dismissal was “without prejudice,” meaning the parishioners could amend their Complaint to try to correct its deficiencies.
+Judge White thus dismissed all but one of their claims “without prejudice,” meaning the parishioners could amend their Complaint to try to correct its deficiencies.

-On May 13, 2020, US District Judge Robert Gettleman ruled for a second time in this case against Illinois Governor J.B.
-Pritzker’s order to the “extent that it restricts religious gatherings to ten persons.”
-The governor’s order challenged here is the same one reviewed by Judge John Lee of the same judicial district in Cassell v.
-Snyders (Case #10).
+On May 13, 2020, US District Judge Robert Gettleman denied a TRO against Illinois Governor J.B.
+Pritzker’s order limiting “religious gatherings to ten persons.”
+The order here is the same one reviewed by Judge John Lee of the same judicial district in Case #10.

-The church had requested a TRO to allow its services on the prior Sunday.
-Due to insufficient time to consider the TRO, Judge Gettleman denied it.
-Yet, the church “elected to disobey [him] and hold services at its church with more than the allotted ten persons.”
-Moreover, “the church’s YouTube channel lists a live recording from last Sunday’s service that was one hour, forty-seven minutes long, with virtually no one in the congregation or clergy wearing a face covering.”
+The previous week, the church requested a TRO to allow its Sunday services.
+Citing a lack of time to consider the TRO, Judge Gettleman denied it.
+Yet, the church “elected to disobey [my ruling] and hold services at its church with more than the allotted ten persons.”
+Moreover, the “church’s YouTube channel” had a “live recording from last Sunday’s service that was [nearly two hours] long, with virtually no one in the congregation or clergy wearing a face covering.”

 Gatherings at places of worship pose higher risks of infection than gatherings at businesses. . . .
-[The governor’s] Order has nothing to do with suppressing religion and everything to do with reducing infections and saving lives.
+As noted in [Case #10], the Order has nothing to do with suppressing religion and everything to do with reducing infections and saving lives.
 There is no evidence that [the governor] has a history of animus toward religion.

 In parting words, Judge Gettleman said the church’s “request for an injunction, and their blatant refusal to follow the mandates of the [governor’s] Order are both ill-founded and selfish.”

-Nowhere did Judge Gettleman cite or discuss any of the above cases that came to contrary conclusions, including either decision of the Sixth Circuit (Cases #9 and #16).
+Nowhere did Judge Gettleman mention any of the above cases that came to contrary conclusions, including the Sixth Circuit’s decisions in Cases #9 and #16.

-On May 14, 2020, in a sequel to Case #7, US District Judge Michael Mills issued another order amounting to an unusual “advisory opinion.”
-This one serves as a stark warning to churches to behave responsibly not only with respect to public safety but with respect to their litigation.
+On May 14, 2020, in a sequel to Case #7, US District Judge Michael Mills issued another order, this one serving as a stark warning to churches to behave responsibly regarding how they handle both public safety and their legal matter.